mkloubert/go-package-manager/README.md

 gpm add alias yaml https://github.com/go-yaml/yaml
 ```

 you define the alias `yaml` which refers to the Git repository in `https://github.com/go-yaml/yaml`.
-This information will be stored in `aliases.yaml` file inside your `$HOME/.gpm` folder.
+This information will be stored in `aliases.yaml` file inside your `<GPM-ROOT>` folder.

 If you later run